-This includes a common curriculum in the first Semester which offers the possibility of transfers between the departmental subjects.
-The interface between science and engineering provides a unique environment for teaching and research
+Featuring a common curriculum in the first Semester which offers the possibility of transfers between the departmental subjects.
+The interface between science and engineering provides a unique environment for teaching and research.

-- The BSc degrees are recognised by the Royal Society of Chemistry and the Institute of Chemistry in Ireland, and the MSci Chemistry is accredited by The Royal Society of Chemistry.
+- The degrees are accredited by the Royal Society of Chemistry and the Institute of Chemistry of Ireland.

 Many of the elements of the BSc are in common with the MSci programme, and allow students to transfer between the two pathways, subject to meeting the appropriate programme requirements.

 All degrees are modular, with six in each year.
 All provide a thorough training in the main subject areas (Analytical, Inorganic, Organic and Physical Chemistry) through compulsory core modules which offer in-depth study of these areas.

 Stage 1 In the first semester students study a common programme with the Chemical Engineers, giving them an understanding of how the two subjects relate to each other and an opportunity to transfer if they decide they are better suited to the other discipline.
 Key to this is a course structure permitting students to study both introductory Chemistry and Chemical Engineering.

 In the second semester students then take modules covering the fundamental subject areas of Chemistry: Analytical, Inorganic, Organic and Physical Chemistry.